ksuamel/react-sitecore-cdp-personalize/README.md

 ## Server Side (APIs)

-TBD
+Side side calls have been split into a different package, sitecore-cdp-personalize-api.

-# Client Side Methods
+# Methods

 ## initialize

 Used to configure what values CDP and Personalize is configured with.
-All other client-side methods require that the initialize method is called at least once in the application.
+It also injects the Boxever (Sitecore CDP and Personalize) JavaScript Library into the head of the page.
+All other methods require that the initialize method is called at least once in the application.

 ```js
 cdpPersonalize.initialize(